corechunk/edu/circuits/transistor/start.md

 ---

+## Structure
-## What happens when we put one type of semiconductor between two others of the same type? (e.g. n-p-n or p-n-p)
+What happens when we put one type of semiconductor between two others of the same type? (e.g. n-p-n or p-n-p)

 If you arrange the layers as n-p-n or p-n-p, you create a structure where the middle layer is different from the outer layers.